gojimmypi/gojimmypi.github.io/_posts/2022-06-04-ESP32-hardware-encryption-wolfSSL.md

      }
 ```

-Note that from a typical code implementation perspective, we don't even know if the accerlation features are being used.
+Note that from a typical code implementation perspective, we don't even know if the acceleration features are being used.
 The exact same API interface is used with the actual implementation being controlled with the compiler `#define`s.

 To aid in development, it can be helpful to have a [web hash converter](https://hash.online-convert.com/) or desktop SHA-256 calculator.